xarlomi/kaggle-competition-price-prediction/README.md

 On my second analysis, I figured out that lower MSE was more a result of a right hyperparameter tuning, than of feature selection.

-I have made use of Linear Regressions and Random Forests, but mainly of the latter as it was without doubts the most convenient.
+I have made use of Random Forests.

 ## Libraries used:
 Sklearn, Pandas, Numpy, Matplotlib, Seaborn